cloudsecuritynz/f5ohs/README.md

 Output for both Summary and Detailed is intuitive and starts with a timestamp, the device hostname, platform (appliance/VE,) BIGIP version and, optionally, the serial number.
 All automatically pulled using the API.

 The **Summary** provides a quick overview of the F5 device status that can reviewed in seconds.
-Ops engineers can then use the detailed output to get further information on any issues highlighted in the summary.
+Please see the example here:

 ![summary](/images/f5ohs_summary.png "Summary Output")